-- 8.1 This policy allows reasonable and appropriate hospitality or entertainment given to or received from third parties, for the purposes of: - 8.1.1 Establishing or maintaining good business relationships; - 8.1.2 Improving or maintaining our image or reputation; or - 8.1.3 Marketing or presenting our products and services effectively. - 8.2 The giving and accepting of gifts is allowed if the following requirements are met: - 8.2.1 It is not made with the intention of influencing a third party to obtain or retain business or a business advantage, or to reward the provision or retention of business or a business advantage, or in explicit or implicit exchange for favours or benefits; - 8.2.2 It is given in our name, not in your name; - 8.2.3 It does not include cash or a cash equivalent (such as gift certificates or vouchers); - 8.2.4 It is appropriate in the circumstances, taking account of the reason for the gift, its timing and value.
-For example, in the UK it is customary for small gifts to be given at Christmas; - 8.2.5 It is given openly, not secretly; and - 8.2.6 It complies with any applicable local law.
+- This policy allows reasonable and appropriate hospitality or entertainment given to or received from third parties, for the purposes of: - 11.2.1 Establishing or maintaining good business relationships; - 11.2.2 Improving or maintaining our image or reputation; or - 11.2.3 Marketing or presenting our products and services effectively. - 11.3 The giving and accepting of gifts is allowed if the following requirements are met:

-- 8.3 Promotional gifts of low value such as branded stationery to or from existing customers, suppliers and business partners will usually be acceptable. - 8.4 Reimbursing a third party's expenses or accepting an offer to reimburse our expenses (for example, the costs of attending a business meeting) would not usually amount to bribery.
-However, a payment in excess of genuine and reasonable business expenses (such as the cost of an extended hotel stay) is not acceptable. - 8.5 We appreciate that practice varies between countries and regions and what may be normal and acceptable in one region may not be in another.
+- 11.3.1 It is not made with the intention of influencing a third party to obtain or retain business or a business advantage, or to reward the provision or retention of business or a business advantage, or in explicit or implicit exchange for favours or benefits; - 11.3.2 It is given in our name, not in your name; - 11.3.3 It does not include cash or a cash equivalent (such as gift certificates or vouchers); - 11.3.4 It is appropriate in the circumstances, taking account of the reason for the gift, its timing and value.
+For example, in the UK it is customary for small gifts to be given at Christmas; - 11.3.5 It is given openly, not secretly; and - 11.3.6 It complies with any applicable local law. - 11.4 Promotional gifts of low value such as branded stationery to or from existing customers, suppliers and business partners will usually be acceptable. - 11.5 Reimbursing a third party's expenses or accepting an offer to reimburse our expenses (for example, the costs of attending a business meeting) would not usually amount to bribery.
+However, a payment in excess of genuine and reasonable business expenses (such as the cost of an extended hotel stay) is not acceptable. - 11.6 We appreciate that practice varies between countries and regions and what may be normal and acceptable in one region may not be in another.
 The test to be applied is whether in all the circumstances the gift, hospitality or payment is reasonable and justifiable.
-The intention behind it should always be considered.
+The intention behind it should always be considered. - 11.7 For those in receipt of a company credit card they are reminded that these are for use in emergency or exceptional circumstances only and only if items cannot be sourced through the normal purchase order and supply chain processes and for: - 11.7.1 accommodation when travelling in this country or abroad for business purposes - 11.7.2 train travel in the UK, for business travel abroad e.g. flights, hire cars - 11.7.3 client entertainment only following approval by the Director - 11.7.4 all purchases must be uploaded into the expense in app with VAT receipts, these must be provided promptly at the end of each month. - 11.8 Travel should be requested through the AarTravel App, AarTravel, which will then be booked through Central Admin

-9. DONATIONS
+12 DONATIONS

-- 9.1 We do not make contributions to political parties. - 9.2 We only make charitable donations that are legal and ethical under local laws and practices.
+12.2 We do not make contributions to political parties.

+12.3 We only make charitable donations that are legal and ethical under local laws and practices.
 No donation must be offered or made without the prior approval of a Senior Director and in line with the agreed annual budget.

-10.RECORD-KEEPING
+13 RECORD-KEEPING